Part 2 to September 22, 2014 post: Pathetic and Dense; You HAVE To Be an Indian.

 Although, the 1876 Indian Act was used to brutally coerce government control of Indian economic and resource development and land use, Canada was formed through legal negotiations rather than war.

 Treaties were agreements meant to sustain Indigenous rights and uses of land and resources equally with European newcomers.
 They are not invalid ancient history documents; there have been several additions since, right up to the current Harper Government.

-The Indian Act also forbade First Nations from acting for their own economic development.
+The Indian Act outlawed First Nations from acting for their own economic development.
 This has only recently been somewhat revised and many reserves now generate their own monies in addition to the transfer funds they get from the ‘Indian Trust Fund’ which is overseen by Aboriginal Affairs and Northern Development Canada, (AANDC).
 They’re often referred to as ‘federal funds’, but that term should really be, ‘federally managed Indigenous funds’.

 The monies that were/are supplied to this trust fund came from part of the resources taken off of their lands.
 Note to people who insist it was started with taxes: the Bank of Canada and the taxation system didn’t even exist at that time.